Maternal Fetal Medicine Subspecialist

 - We are kind – we make everyone feel welcome and safe.

-Canberra Health Services (CHS) is focussed on the delivery of high quality, effective, person-centred care.
-It provides acute, sub-acute, primary and community‐based health services, to the Australian Capital Territory (ACT) and surrounding region.
+Canberra Health Services (CHS) is focused on the delivery of high quality, effective, person-centred care.
+It provides acute, sub-acute, primary and community‐based health services, to the Australian Capital Territory (ACT) and surrounding regions.

 The services and facilities provided include: